 How is this school different than a regular school?

-ARA Boston teaches students at their own pace.
+ARA Boston teaches students at their own pace with individualized instruction.
 We realize that different people have different time constraints.
-The way the school is set up, it allows for any student, at any skill level, and any schedule to learn to draw and paint like the old masters.
+The way the school is set up, it allows for any student, at any skill level, and any schedule to learn to draw and paint at a high technical skill level.
 The Bargue, Cast and Still Life Track of the program is simply project by project.
-The Figure Drawing Track of the program focuses each trimester on 2 weeks of short poses with the remainder comprised of one long pose.
+The Figure Drawing Track of the program focuses each trimester on 2 weeks of short poses with the remainder comprised of one long pose, in combination with anatomy instruction.

 Can you explain the classes to me?

-A "class" is considered a 3-hour block of time (2.5-hour in figure drawing).
-There is a morning session (9:30-12:30), an Afternoon session (1:30-4:30) and on Wednesdays there is an evening session (6:00-9:00).
+A "class" is considered a 3-hour block of time.
+There is a morning session (9:30-12:30), an Afternoon session (1:30-4:30) and on Wednesdays there is an evening session (5:00-8:00).
 If you come in for a session, that simply means you are going to work on your current project and have the instructor be available to you for those 3 hours.

 IF YOU ARE INTERESTED IN FIGURE CLASSES: